sla89/hassio-kostal-piko/README.md

 Thank you very much to https://www.msxfaq.de/sonst/iot/kostal15.htm for providing all the necessary information.

-For detailled API information see the [API description](docs/api.yaml).
+For detailed API information see the [API description](docs/api.yaml).

 If you find any bugs or have questions do not hesitate to open a ticket. :-) Help for improving is welcome.